RETIRE Right: Six Keys to a Stronger Financial Plan

 photo[287]Dear Mr. Market:

-Like most Mondays you begin the week with your gyrations of going up and down.
+Like most Mondays you begin the week with your flucuations of going up and down.
 All the companies that make up your identity are digesting the news from over the weekend as well as what’s on tap for the week ahead.
 As of this writing investors are scared and don’t completely trust you but conversely they’re also almost bored since you have yet to provide any meaningful direction or hint as to what your real plans are.

 You could continue to break out and go higher or you could do what you’re supposed to do which is sell-off by at least -10% to -20% within the next few months.
 Guess what?
 We don’t care…at least not today.
 After some sunsets, both literal and figurative ones, there is so much more to them than what happened with the market.
 Yesterday, June 22, 2014 was such a day.